Prodigy00/tkl/README.md

 ## Features

-- Add tasks defined by their level of urgency
+- Add tasks defined by their level of urgency(red emojis for mission critical tasks, yellow for important-but-not-urgent tasks and green for normal tasks)
 - List tasks
 - Update tasks, marking them done/not done(incoming, wip)
 - Delete tasks(incoming, wip)